apache/mxnet/docs/static_site/src/pages/api/developer_guide/exception_handing_and_custom_error_types.md

 dat.transpose((0, 0, 1))
 ```

-will become the following traceback
+the following traceback will be produced:

 ```